makemake-kbo/woolhud-re/README.md

 # Woolhud-re
-This is a continuation of woolhud, a hud heavily inspired by a woolens sleevlet's hud.
+This is a continuation of woolhud, a hud heavily inspired by a woolen sleevlet's hud.
 THIS IS NOT HIS HUD DO NOT ASK HIM QUESTIONS IF THE HUD IS BROKEN!!!
 SUBMIT AN ISSUE OR A PATCH!!!
 It has some minor diffrences from the original woolhud, but everything is mostly the same.